jhrmnn/jhrmnn.github.io/data/hubs.md

 in data/cv.yaml.
 See issue #50.
 -->

-# Skala {#Skala github="microsoft/skala"}
+# Density functional theory {#Skala github="microsoft/skala"}

 Exchange–correlation, learned from data.
 Skala learns the exchange–correlation functional of Kohn–Sham DFT, reaching hybrid-functional accuracy at semi-local cost [@Luise25].
-The thread runs through a variational principle for regularizing machine-learned density functionals [@delMazo-SevillanoJCP23] and ties back to wavefunctions via accurate real-space electron densities from neural networks [@ChengJCP25], trained and benchmarked on dedicated reference datasets [@EhlertSD26; @GasevicJCIM25].
+This thread started by looking at the algorithmic side of things [@delMazo-SevillanoJCP23], but it later became evident that the key ingredient is data [@EhlertSD26; @GasevicJCIM25].

-# DeepQMC {#DeepQMC github="deepqmc/deepqmc"}
+# Quantum Monte Carlo {#DeepQMC github="deepqmc/deepqmc"}

 Wavefunctions, learned from physics.
-DeepQMC began with PauliNet [@HermannNC20], the first deep-learning *ansatz* to reach chemical accuracy through variational Monte Carlo — the wavefunction optimized against the Schrödinger equation itself, with no reference data.
-It converged to the fixed-node limit [@SchatzleJCP21], reached excited states [@EntwistleNC23], and grew into a general open-source suite [@SchatzleJCP23] within a fast-developing field [@HermannNRC23].
+Deep QMC began with PauliNet [@HermannNC20], the first deep-learning *ansatz* to reach chemical accuracy through variational Monte Carlo — the wavefunction optimized against the Schrödinger equation itself, with no reference data.
+It can be converged to the fixed-node limit [@SchatzleJCP21], reach excited states [@EntwistleNC23], and eventually grew into a general open-source suite [@SchatzleJCP23] within a fast-developing field [@HermannNRC23].
-Those same wavefunctions also yield accurate real-space electron densities [@ChengJCP25], and the arc now points at a foundation model of wavefunctions [@Foster25].
+Those same wavefunctions also yield accurate real-space electron densities [@ChengJCP25], and in the latest iteration are encoded in a single foundation model [@Foster25].

-# libMBD {#libMBD github="libmbd/libmbd"}
+# Van der Waals dispersion {#libMBD github="libmbd/libmbd"}

-Van der Waals dispersion, by hand.
-The itch started with a vdW-DF/CCSD(T) correction scheme [@HermannJCP13] for zeolites [@HermannCT14; @PolozijCT13] and grew into a unified density-functional model of van der Waals interactions [@HermannPRL20; @Hermann13; @Hermann18; @HermannCR17], with the exchange–correlation balance worked out along the way [@HermannJCTC18; @Hermann18a].
+Long-range electron corelation, by hand.
+The itch started with a vdW-DF/CCSD(T) correction scheme [@HermannJCP13; @Hermann13] for zeolites [@HermannCT14; @PolozijCT13] and grew into a unified density-functional model of van der Waals interactions [@HermannPRL20; @Hermann18; @HermannCR17], with the exchange–correlation balance worked out along the way [@HermannJCTC18; @Hermann18a].
 Packaged as libMBD, a scalable many-body dispersion library [@HermannJCP23] now embedded in several electronic-structure codes, it underpins applications from π–π